 Mr. McKay has an AV rating, the highest rating available from the Martindale-Hubbell lawyer rating service.
 He has been selected by his peers each year since 2003 for listing in "The Best Lawyers in America" and is presently listed as such in both white collar and general criminal defense.
 Mr. McKay has been listed in Mountain States Super Lawyers Magazine each year since it was first published in 2007.
 This publication features the top 5% of lawyers in Nevada, Utah, Montana, Idaho and Wyoming.

 Mr. McKay has been admitted to practice in Idaho, California and before the U.S. Supreme Court, U.S. Court of Appeals for the Ninth Circuit, and various district courts throughout the country.
-He also is admitted to the pool of civilian defense counsel qualified to practice before the U.S. Military Commissions.
+He also was admitted to the pool of civilian defense counsel qualified to practice before the U.S. Military Commissions.

 Mr. McKay graduated magna cum laude from Gonzaga University School of Law where he was a Thomas More Scholar and associate editor of the Gonzaga Law Review.
-Following law school, he served as a law clerk to the Honorable Byron J. Johnson and the Honorable Linda Copple Trout, Justices (Ret.), Idaho Supreme Court.
+Following law school, he served as a law clerk to the late Honorable Byron J. Johnson and the Honorable Linda Copple Trout, Justices (Ret.), Idaho Supreme Court.
 He obtained his undergraduate degree in business management and accounting from Whitworth College where he graduated cum laude.

 Practice Areas: Criminal Defense and Civil Litigation